ai4cat/AI4C-ML/README.md

 ## **License**

-This project is licensed under the [CC-BY-ND-NC License](https://github.com/ai4cat/AI4C-ML/blob/main/LICENSE).
+This project is licensed under the [Apache License 2.0](https://github.com/ai4cat/AI4C-ML/blob/main/LICENSE).
 Please see the LICENSE file for more details.